ThreeSixtyGiving/standard/documentation/prepare-data.md

 If you’re preparing a small number of grants at a time then manually searching to get the relevant codes and adding these into your data at the data preparation stage could be a straightforward approach.

 #### Using Postcode to Geocode lookup tool
-Find that Postcode has a ‘Add fields to CSV’ service which means you can upload a list of postcodes into the tool and then download a file with all the geodata you’ve chosen to use: <a href="https://findthatpostcode.uk/addtocsv/" target="_blank">https://findthatpostcode.uk/addtocsv/</a>
+Find that Postcode has a <a href="https://findthatpostcode.uk/addtocsv/" target="_blank">'Add fields to CSV'</a> service which means you can upload a list of postcodes into the tool and then download a file with all the geodata you’ve chosen to use.

 If you have a batch of postcodes to convert to geocodes, the practical steps might involve:

 1. Prepare your 360Giving data including a column with the relevant postcode data.
 2. If using Excel, convert this file into CSV format.
 See this guidance for further details of <a href="https://support.microsoft.com/en-us/office/import-or-export-text-txt-or-csv-files-5250ac4c-663c-47ce-937b-339e391393ba" target="_blank">how to convert a file between Excel Workbook and CSV.</a>
-3. Upload this file into the ‘Add fields to CSV’ service: <a href="https://findthatpostcode.uk/addtocsv/" target="_blank">https://findthatpostcode.uk/addtocsv/</a>
+3. Upload this file into the 'Add fields to CSV' service at <a href="https://findthatpostcode.uk/addtocsv/" target="_blank">https://findthatpostcode.uk/addtocsv/</a>
 4. Select your preferred geocode types.
-5. Click ‘Add data to CSV’.
+5. Click 'Add data to CSV'.
 The tool will automatically download an updated version of your file with geocodes included.
 6. Delete the column of postcode data from this version of the file.
 7. Rename the new columns to match the 360Giving Data Standard.
 For example if using Ward codes the headings should be renamed as follows: